CenturyLinkCloud/PublicKB/Servers/getting-started-how-to-securely-connect-to-your-server.md

 }}}

 ## You have a shiny new virtual server - now what?
 Congratulations!
-You've just built a new virtual server on CenturyLink Cloud - we assume you have created a new virtual server.
+You've just built a new virtual server on Lumen Cloud - we assume you have created a new virtual server.
 If not, [follow this other guide first](../Servers/creating-a-new-enterprise-cloud-server.md), then return to this guide.

 Now what?
 How do you securely connect to your server(s)?
 Some customers have the option of using a site-to-site VPN tunnel, MPLS, Cloud Network Service, etc.  If your company doesn't have these options available, then follow the steps below to use OpenVPN.